heysokam/ngl/doc/tech.md

 - Object Three:  contains Cel-shaded Blinn-Phong texture-based materials.
 How do you draw them all in the same scene, assuming that your rendering pipeline only supports a hardcoded combination of uniforms+shaders?

-When you offload this problem to the application, by keeping it agnostic and not providing any type of abstraction over the renderer architecture to handle this, you end up with applications that demand a much much higher base skill level to setup and run with just the bare minimum defaults.
+When you offload this problem to the application, by keeping the rendering API agnostic by not providing any type of abstraction over the renderer architecture to handle this, you end up with applications that demand a much much higher base skill level to setup and run with just the bare minimum defaults.
-Offloading the responsibility is a fair solution, but if the renderer was more flexible in how data is meant to be sent and processed, then this weight wouldn't need to be sent to the application and could stay on the renderer side.
+Offloading the responsibility is a fair solution, but if the renderer was more concise in how data is meant to be sent and processed, then this weight wouldn't need to be sent to the application and could stay on the renderer side.
 Without losing any of its configurability or power in the process.

 By creating a way to handle the use of different `RenderTech`s for different `RenderMesh`es, this issue is solved.
 Applications, then, can implement their own `RenderTech` code without issues if they need them, and still be able to use the rest of the library as normal.

 Another potential solution would be to separate the objects into different types, depending on the way the will be drawn.
 But then, in order to support new rendering types, the library would need to be rewritten to accommodate for these new types of data.
 And all its flexibility would be gone.
 This could be a fair solution when offloading the drawing itself to the app, since data drawn in this way would be very much application-dependent.
-But, like mentioned, this would raise the baseline skill-level required to use the app by a long shot, it wouldn't really be flexible anymore... or would need to become a renderer-agnostic API to solve the problem, which is not the goal of this library at all.
+But, like mentioned, this would raise the baseline skill-level required to use the app by a long shot, it wouldn't really be flexible anymore... or would need to become a renderer-agnostic API to solve the problem, which is not the goal of this library.

 # NPR